jeremykenedy/bart-simpson-ipsum/README.md

 - [License](#license)

 ## About
-A Laravel + Vite + Vue 3 + TailwindCSS Michael Jackson Ipsum Generator.
+A Laravel + Vite + Vue 3 + TailwindCSS Bart Simpson Ipsum Generator.
 Uses official [TailwindCSS](https://tailwindcss.com/).
 While the front end is part of this repository it is a completely separated Vue 3 front end compiled using ViteJS.